-Although some family-style restaurants offer a limited alcohol selection, focusing on beer and wine rather than hard liquors.
-Often times this requires a different (and less costly) type of liquor license.
+Although some family-style restaurants offer a limited alcohol selection, focusing on beer and wine rather than hard liquors, oftentimes this requires a different (and less costly) type of liquor license.

-Popular Family Style Restaurant Chains
+Popular Family-Style Restaurant Chains

-Many of the most popular restaurant chains in the United States have a family style dining concept.
+Many of the most popular restaurant chains in the United States have a family-style dining concept.
 This illustrates the fact that this concept works well for any number of cuisines.
 A few popular chains include:

-- Olive Garden – Family style dining at this restaurant chain helped Tuscan style cooking go mainstream.
+- Olive Garden: Family-style dining at this restaurant chain helped Tuscan-style cooking go mainstream.

-- LongHorn Steakhouse - Focuses on grilled entrees, including beef, chicken, and seafood.
+- LongHorn Steakhouse: Focuses on grilled entrees, including beef, chicken, and seafood.

-What the Service Looks Like at a Family Style Restaurant
+What the Service Looks Like at a Family-Style Restaurant

-Pros and Cons of Family Style Restaurant Concept
+Pros and Cons of Family-Style Restaurant Concept

 If done right, family-style menus can have better food cost than a traditional menu.
 It caters well to families with children or groups of friends.
-Finally, family style, which has seen a resurgence at trendy restaurants throughout the country, offer a change from all the small plates that have been popular for the past few years.
+Finally, family style, which has seen a resurgence at trendy restaurants throughout the country, offers a change from all the small plates that have been popular for the past few years.
 No matter what type of concept you decide to try, the basics of any successful restaurant are still great food, great people, and great service.